-Payment for Full Day/Part Day Care is due by the 5th business day of the payment cycle.
+Late Payment: Payment for Full Day/Part Day Care is due by the 5th business day of the payment cycle.
 Late payment fees are charged after the 5th business day.
 On the 6th day a one- time \$10.00 per child late fee will be applied to each missed payment cycle.
-If payment has not been made by close of business the last working day of the month, the child care space will be considered abandoned.
-Passes for all family members will be suspended.
-Patrons will have an outstanding balance due on their account and CYS will initiate collection procedures.
+Late payment fees are not charged for SKIES Unlimited Instructional Classes or Youth Sports since those fees are due in advance of the program start date.
 Termination of Services: Families will receive written notification of termination after mid-month review if they are carrying an unpaid balance.
 Services will be terminated if full payment for the month is not received by the last working day of the month unless a command approved financial hardship waiver is requested.

-MULTIPLE CHILD REDUCTIONS (MCR):

-A 15 percent MCR is applied when more than one child is enrolled in regularly scheduled child care programs or seasonal youth sports offered by CYS Services.
+Multiple Child reductions (MCR): A 15 percent MCR is applied when more than one child is enrolled in regularly scheduled child care programs or seasonal youth sports offered by CYS Services.
 MCRs for child care and youth sports are determined separately and may not be combined.
-MCRs are not applied to Hourly Care, SKIES Unlimited fees, or School Age occasional user fees
+MCRs are not applied to Hourly Care, SKIES Unlimited fees, or School Age occasional user fees.
+Nonpayment within 5 days will result in a late fee of \$10.00 per child.
+If payment has not been made by close of business the last working day of the month, the child care space will be considered abandoned.
+Passes for all family members will be suspended.
+Patrons will have an outstanding balance due on their account and CYSS will initiate collection procedures.